 - Two Short Blasts - This means "I intend to leave you on MY starboard side".
 When you pass near another boat, you will manuever by leaving them on your right side as you pass.
 If you are behind another boat, going the same direction and about to overtake it, two short blasts means: "I intend to pass you on YOUR port side, MY starboard side."

-- Three Short Blasts - This means that you are backing up, or using "astern propulsion."
+- Three Short Blasts - This means you are operating in astern propulsion, for example backing away from a dock

 - One Prolonged Blast + Three Short Blasts – This is technically two different signals in succession.
 One prolonged blast indicates you are getting under way, and three short blasts indicate you are backing up.
 This is what is sounded when you are departing a dock in reverse.